Causes and risk factors of liver cancer

 Cirrhosis

-People who have cirrhosis have a higher risk of getting HCC.
-Cirrhosis is scarring all over the liver.
-It damages the liver and stops it working properly.
+People who have cirrhosis have a higher risk of developing HCC.
+It damages the liver and stops it from working properly.

 • Alcohol